minyez/mykit/roadmap.md

   - [x] return standardized cell
 - `special_kpoints`
   - [x] implement special kpoints in reciprocal lattice vector of primitive cell for each space group from Bilbao server
-  - [ ] converting primitive to conventional coordinate
+  - [x] converting primitive to conventional coordinate
     - [x] transformation matrix from primitive to conventional
+  - [x] converting kpath string to symbols and coordinates of related path segments
+  - [ ] Predefined kpaths for space groups :wretch:
   - [ ] Factory methods for kpath of special kpoints

 ## `vasp`: VASP related